AndrewIngram/django-extra-views/docs/pages/formset-customization.rst

         initial = [{'name': 'example1'}, {'name': 'example2'}]

-The above will result in a formset containing a form for each instance of MyModel in the database, followed by 2 forms containing the extra initial data, followed by 8 empty forms.
+The above will result in a formset containing a form for each instance of :code:`Item` in the database, followed by 2 forms containing the extra initial data, followed by 8 empty forms.

 Altenatively, initial data can be determined at run time and passed in by